A Child and Young People Friendly City

 Victorian Charter

-The Victorian Charter for Child Friendly Cities and Communities has been developed specifically for local governments, organisations and individuals to take action.
+The Victorian Charter for Child Friendly Cities and Communities (Charter) has been developed specifically for local governments, organisations and individuals to take action.
 The Charter is a statement of the principles and actions that underpin the right to be considered child-friendly.

 The Charter is consistent with state, national and international protocols and embraces rights that are embedded in the Convention of the Rights of a Child ( 1990), the Chiba Declaration for a Child Friendly Asia Pacific (2009), UNICEF’s Building Blocks for developing a Child Friendly City (2004) and the Victorian Human Rights and Responsibilities Charter (2006).